JerrySheep/Automatic-generate-API-usage-pattern-from-natural-language-query/README.md

 From the information provided from the database, you can download the projects with attributes you want.
 (In my project, I collect the Java Projects which created after 2014 and stars above 10)

-## The third is collect the projects with "git clone".
+## Third: collect the projects with "git clone".

 just like : "git clone https://github.com/JerrySheep/Automatic-generate-API-usage-pattern-from-natural-language-query.git"

 You can find the information in file "GitCloneWithThread".
 In my project, I collect about 45k Java projects.
 (It took lots of time, you can have another try.
 If it is possible, tell me~)

-## The forth is collect the data set.
+## Forth: collect the data set.
 In a java file, we collect the annotation as natural language query sentence and collect the source code(transfered by abstrct syntax tree later) as API usage pattern sentence.

 You can find the information in file "JavaParserWithThread". (some code is from my senior Tian Yanfei, I might rewrite later)

-## The fifth is filter the data.
+## Fifth: filter the data.
 I collect 500w data and after some operation it only contains 162w data.

 Data filter rules: